Wednesday, February 11, 2026

 [iii] This pattern is not confined to one party.
 Big money is rapidly reshaping the base of all political parties.
 Labour In the year leading up to the 2024 general election, Labour received £13 million from companies — more than it received from all trade unions combined.
 This was the first time in British history that corporate donations to Labour exceeded funding from the trade union movement.
 The largest single donation in Labour’s history was made during this period: £4 million from Quadrature Capital, a hedge fund whose parent company is based in the Cayman Islands.

 Conservatives In the same pre‑election year, just three donors provided more than half of the Conservatives’ £52 million campaign funds.
 The largest donor was The Phoenix Partnership, a company that supplies software to the NHS, which gave £15 million in a single year.
 Across all major parties, election campaigning is increasingly funded by a handful of individuals and corporations with extraordinary financial resources.
-This is no longer a party-political issue but a systemic feature of how British politics is now funded
+This is no longer a party-political issue but a systemic feature of how British politics is now funded.

 No comments: